Obili69/SMB-manager/README.md

 # SMB Manager for macOS

 A powerful and user-friendly macOS application that provides simple management of SMB network shares through both a GUI interface and a menubar app.
 Perfect for users who need to regularly connect to SMB shares and want a streamlined experience.
+It lets you connect to a nas that uses a coudflared or directly to a ip/hostname.

 ## Features